cpeytier/OIC_Process_Labs/Lab1.md

 -   You must have access to an OIC instance, with your credentials.

--   **IMPORTANT NOTE**: If you are likely to use a shared instance, please make sure you know your Participant ID , as it will be required in order to differentiate your work from the work of others, since
+-   **IMPORTANT NOTE**: If you are likely to use a shared instance, please make sure you use your initials or your first name , as a way to differentiate your work from the work of others.

 ### STEP 1: Creating the initial application from QuickStart